Prospective foreign students

 Information for exchange students (Erasmus+ etc.)

-Incoming exchange students can choose any course from the list of courses available to exchange students (see below in the "General information" file), in accordance with the contract between both institutions.
+Incoming exchange students can choose any course from the list of courses available to exchange students (see below in the "Useful links" section), in accordance with the contract between both institutions.
 They can choose both obligatory and optional courses from the Bachelor’s and Master’s programmes offered by the Department of English and American Studies.

-Obligatory courses form the core of each programme (see below) and are usually available every semester.
+Obligatory courses form the core of each programme (see below in the "Useful links" section) and are usually available every semester.
 Optional courses enable students to specialise, their syllabi are connected with the research activities of the teachers and the offer varies each semester.

 Given the fact that the timetable for the upcoming term changes every semester and is finalised one month before the start of the semester, the common practice for exchange students is to prepare a draft of the Learning Agreement according to the list of courses given below before departure and to modify it according to the updated timetable after arrival.
 During the first week of the semester, students can visit the courses they are interested in and finalise their LA during the second week.
 The list of courses must be consulted with the Erasmus Co-ordinator at the Department of English and American Studies.

 Please note that all courses form part of degree programmes in English Studies either at the Bachelor’s or Master’s degree level.
 Students therefore need an appropriate level of English language proficiency to be able to follow the courses and pass the exams (at least a B2 level according to the Common European Framework of Reference for Languages).
 A Statement of Proficiency must be uploaded in the online application form.

 Erasmus students are not expected to speak Czech.
 The language of instruction of the majority of courses is English, but in some cases – particularly in translation or interpreting courses – a knowledge of the Czech language is necessary.
 For further information see the list of courses offered by the department at the bottom of the page.